The-Devoyage/basel.bot/README.md

 - Configure users and passwors in the docker compose file and start with docker compose.
 - Make sure to update server `.env` file

+## Cron

+Cron jobs are run from the cron folder.
+Populate the `.env` file and start with python.